 Tip: In your @colorado.edu email client, create a new contact named "[Course name-semester-year]" and insert the course roster email address from MyCUInfo.
 This allows you to email all enrolled students without having to log into MyCUinfo or D2L each time.

-Tip: Did you know that you can create an Announcement but withhold its release until a later date?
-Use the "availability" setting in the Announcements tool to customize a future release date.
+Tip: Did you know that you can create an announcement but withhold its release until a later date?
+Use the "availability" setting in the Newss tool to customize a future release date.
 You’ll never have to worry about reminding students about an upcoming event!

 More Info: Google+ allows you and your students to post messages, photos, and share links, reply to the posts of others, and create communities.
 Create a private community of Google+ users by contacting firstname.lastname@example.org to request a Google Group for your course.